mattermost/docs/source/install/desktop-app-changelog.rst

 - Fixed an issue where a user could open a blank Electron window using the main window.
 - Fixed an issue where image thumbnails did not always display in the downloads for MAS builds.
 - Fixed an issue where the Boards/Playbooks tabs sometimes didn't appear automatically when a server was added.
-- Fixed an issue where RPM conflicted with other Electron based applications.
+- Fixed an issue where RPM conflicted with other Electron-based applications.
 - Fixed an issue where a websocket certificate wasn't trusted along with a HTTPS certificate for the same origin.
 - Fixed an issue where opening the app with a deeplink could cause the app not to redirect to the correct URL.
-- Fixed an issue with closing the downloads dropdown menu when clicking "Show in folder".
+- Fixed an issue with closing the Downloads drop-down menu when selecting **Show in folder**.
-- Fixed an issue with maximizing the main window when a monitor removed.
+- Fixed an issue with maximizing the main window when a monitor is removed.
-- Fixed an issue where special characters in the server name caused the top bar to disappear.
+- Fixed an issue where special characters in the server name caused the top bar of the Desktop App to disappear.
 - Fixed an issue where OneLogin users wouldn't have their credentials remembered.
 - Fixed an issue with plugin navigation displaying a white empty bar.